 The kitchen operated two delivery-only brands from a single location, averaging one hundred seventy to two hundred orders per day.
 Platform visibility was improving, and aggregator representatives encouraged expansion into new locations.

-Small error-missed items, prep delays, and inconsistent execution-were manageable at one location but would multiply dangerously during expansion.
+Small errors—missed items, prep delays, and inconsistent execution—were manageable at one location but would multiply dangerously during expansion.
 These symptoms strongly resembled early-stage SOP gaps outlined in Cloud Kitchen Without SOPs vs After SOP Implementation.

 The founder initially assumed expansion losses were unavoidable and would be corrected through scale.